Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 #### Handling alert or fullscreen notfication deeplinks on iOS

-The default behavior for opening URL's and app links on iOS is to use the Safari browser.
-This behavior is expected if the included deeplink is a web URL, but it does not allow the app to handle app links.
-To provide a better customer experience, the AEP SDK provides a URL handler for use with alert or fullscreen notification deeplinks.
+To open URLs and app links on iOS, by default, use the Safari browser.
+If the included deeplink is a web URL, this is an expected behavior, but Safari does not allow the app to directly handle app links.
+To provide a better customer experience, the Experience Platform SDK provides a URL handler that you can use with alert or fullscreen notification deeplinks.

 #### Objective-C